HectorRicardo/simple-music-app/README.md

 implementation.

-To understand the Android music app architecture, we first need to have in mind the two most important expectations that a decent Android music-playing app must
+To understand the Android music app architecture, we first need to have in mind the three most important expectations that a decent Android music-playing app must
 fulfill:

-  - **Expectation 1**: The app's music player should be controllable not only from the app's UI, but also from these other places:
+  - **Expectation 1**: The app's music player should be controllable not only from the app's UI, but also from these other places as well:
       - the app's notification (your app should provide a notification for the player)
       - external media hardware buttons
       - Google Assistant
-  - Android Auto, Wear OS, and other custom controlling apps should be able to access and browse the music library (songs, playlists, albums, artists, etc..) offered by your app.
+  - **Expectation 2**: Android Auto, Wear OS, and other custom apps should be able to control your app's player as well.
+In addition, they should also be able to access and browse the music library (songs, playlists, albums, artists, etc..) offered by your app.
-  - **Expectation 2**: The app should keep playing in the background even if the user minimizes it, switches to another app, or locks the screen.
-While it's on the background, the player should still remain controllable from the places listed above.
+  - **Expectation 3**: The app should keep playing in the background even if the user minimizes it, switches to another app, or locks the screen.
+While it's on the background, the player should still remain controllable from all the places listed above.

 These expectations will guide and justify the architecture I will explain.

 However, before explaining the architecture, there's a detail: Android considers music apps as a specialization of generic "media apps".
-A media app is a music app or a video app.
-There is a common expectation that apply to media apps, whether music or video apps. expectations are a subset of the music app's expectations.
+A media app is an audio app or a video app. expectations are a subset of the music app's expectations.
 Out of the expectations of the music app, these are the expectations that apply to the most basic media app: